cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for NIST P-256 {#suites-p256}

+The suites P256-SHA256-SSWU-RO and P256-SHA256-SSWU-NU
-The following two suites are defined for the NIST P-256 elliptic curve {{FIPS186-4}}.
+are defined for the NIST P-256 elliptic curve {{FIPS186-4}}.
-These suites share common parameters listed below.
+These suites share the following parameters:

-1. Suite ID: P256-SHA256-SSWU-ROM
-   - RO: True

-2. Suite ID: P256-SHA256-SSWU-ENC
-   - RO: False

-The common parameters for the above suites are:

 - E: y^2 = x^3 + A * x + B, where
    - A = -3